tom-howard/ros/docs/com2009/assignment2/parta/task2.md

 ## Simulation Resources

 Within the `com2009_simulations` package there is an example arena which can be used to develop and test out your team's obstacle avoidance node(s) for this task.

+!!! info
+    Make sure you [check for updates to the Course Repo](../../../extras/tuos-ros.md#updating) to ensure that you have the most up-to-date version of these simulations.

 The simulation can be launched using the following `roslaunch` command:

 ```bash
 roslaunch com2009_simulations task2.launch